 - Equity: external investment, filling the cash requirement between the cash required and the funding from existing cash flows and debt.

-For example, in my Project Finance Model Template, I have taken a simple approach of calculating the annual cash flow to equity and valued the business at the end of ten years.
+For example, in my Project Finance Model Template, I calculated the annual cash flow to equity and valued the business at the end of ten years.
 The exit value or any positive cash flow represents the distribution of proceeds or dividends to the equity investors.
 To calculate the exit or terminal value, take the EBITDA and apply a multiplier relevant to your industry.

 You can read more about cash flow forecasting, valuation using EBITDA and return calculations in my How to Create a Cash Flow Forecast Tutorial.